akshkr/akashnotes/data/deep_learning/layers_in_deep_learning_1.md

+Now that we have covered the neural network basics and what a deep network is, let's go through the layers of the deep network.

 ## Dense Layer / Fully connected layer

-Neurons of the layer are connected to every neuron of it's preceding layer.
+Let's start with the simplest one.
+This is basically the layer we talked about in the neural network.
+The neurons of a dense layer are connected to every neuron of its preceding layer.
+Something like the image of standard neural nets below.

 ### Advantages
-- Changes the dimension of the vector.
+- Changes the dimension of the vector i.e. number of neurons changes at every layer changing the dimension of the input vector at every stage.
 - Adds non-linear property (through activation function).
+The activation function allows neural networks to identify non-linear relations between the independent and dependent variables.
 - Produces output using every node in the previous layer (learn from every feature).
-- Used for rotation, scaling and translation.
+- Used for rotation, scaling, and translation.

 ## Dropout layer